AntCPLab/OpenCoral/README.md

  - Python 3.5 or later
  - NTL library for homomorphic encryption (optional; tested with NTL 10.5)
  - If using macOS, Sierra or later
+ - Windows/VirtualBox: see [this
+   issue](https://github.com/data61/MP-SPDZ/issues/557) for a discussion

 #### Compilation